frankiescott/cs441-project5/README.md

 The trickiest part was finding a way for the adapter to communicate with the main activity in order to update the running total when an item is deleted by swiping.
 In order to overcome this, I created an interface that defines the `calculateTotal()` for the main activity to implement.
 When the adapter is instantiated, I pass the main activity's context to the constructor so the adapter has a hold on the `calculateTotal()` method.
 When the swipe to delete callback class initiates the adapter's `delete()` method, the adapter calls upon the `calculateTotal()` method made available through the interface.

+Finally, I implemented a function that saves the data to the device's internal storage every time a number is added, removed, or if the list is cleared.
+This data is then loaded upon application startup.

 # Development Schedule

 July 11th - Project initiation and layout development

-July 13th - Widget functionality
+July 13th - Widget and interface functionality

-July 15th - Loading & saving data
+July 15th - Loading & saving data and code cleanup

-July 17th -
+July 17th - Additional non-required features